openMF/mobile-wallet/README.md

     `git clone -b development --single-branch https://github.com/username/mobile-wallet.git`

  * **master**
    The master branch contains all the stable and bug-free working code.
-The developement branch once complete will be merged with this branch.
+The development branch once complete will be merged with this branch.

  * **redesign**
    The app is presently being redesigned.
-All the work done under redesign domain should be commited to this branch.
+All the work done under the redesign domain should be committed to this branch.

 ## Development Setup